+In a similar vein, if we can obtain a comparable classification of klt Calabi-Yau surfaces in positive characteristic, it may provide an explicit value of $p_0$ in Theorem \ref{Intro, KVV}.
+However, to the best of the author's knowledge, such a classification is currently unknown, even in characteristic zero. \end{rem}

-Recalling that the Kawamata-Viehweg vanishing theorem on a log del Pezzo surface played an important role to investigate three-dimensional klt singularities (\cite[Section 1]{ABL}), Theorem \ref{Intro, KVV} is expected to be applied to the study of three-dimensional log canonical singularities.
+Recalling that the Kawamata-Viehweg vanishing theorem on log del Pezzo surfaces played an important role in investigating three-dimensional klt singularities (\cite[Section 1]{ABL}), Theorem \ref{Intro, KVV} is expected to have applications in the study of three-dimensional lc singularities.